Frequently Asked Questions

 When cheese is made, 96-98% of the lactose in the milk is removed.
 As cheese ages, even more lactose disappears.
-Most people who are lactose intolerant can eat hard, aged cheeses such as Cheddar, Swiss, and Parmesan because they’re naturally low in lactose.
-As cheese ages, the lactose in the cheese changes into lactic acid, which aids in digestion.
-Sargento® natural cheeses are very low in lactose, and, in fact, many are lactose-free.
-Be sure to look at the nutrition facts panel on the package.
-If it lists the sugar content as 0g, then the cheese is lactose-free or very low in lactose.
+Some people who are lactose intolerant can eat hard, aged cheeses such as Cheddar, Swiss, and Parmesan because they’re naturally low in lactose.
+As cheese ages, the lactose in the cheese changes into lactic acid.

 Whether you develop symptoms of lactose intolerance often depends on how much cheese and other dairy products you eat, your ability to produce lactase, whether you eat a dairy product with a meal or by itself, and other variables.
 If you have questions about lactose intolerance, we suggest you discuss this information with your doctor or dietician as Sargento cannot provide medical advice.
 Additionally, there are many websites dedicated to explaining more about lactose in cheese which may help.